When you render a preview file or export for final output, Adobe Premiere Pro returns an error message that says, "Error compiling movie."

 |"Unable to create or open output file."||Check that the hard disk has adequate room and you have permission to write to the specified output location.
 (See Managing the media cache database for more information on freeing up hard disk space by clearing out cached media files.)|

 |"You do not have permission to create or delete the output file."||Choose a destination folder that you have write access to, or change permissions on the destination folder so that Adobe Premiere Pro has write access.|

 |"Codec compression error.
 This codec may be unable to support the requested frame size, or there may be a hardware or memory problem."||Try an unconstrained codec, such as None in an AVI container or Animation in a QuickTime container to determine whether the frame size is the issue.
 (See Supported file formats for more information.)|

 |"Unknown error."||The specific cause of the error is unknown by Adobe Premiere Pro.
 The Solutions for unknown errors section can help you identify the problem.|

 If you receive the error message "Error compiling movie.
 Unknown error," this section can help you identify the problem.

-To eliminate the specific output format as the cause of the problem, render and export to a different output format and codec.
+- To eliminate the specific output format as the cause of the problem, render and export to a different output format and codec.
 For example, use an uncompressed AVI file, a QuickTime movie using the Animation codec, or a sequence of PNG image files.
-(See File formats supported for export for more information.)
+(See Supported file formats for more information.)

 If you still aren't sure of the cause of your Premiere Pro issue, perform the general troubleshooting steps in the following documents:

-Or bring your issue to the Adobe Premiere Pro user-to-user forum.
+You may also want to report this issue in the Adobe Premiere Pro user-to-user forum.